davepinch/pinchy.cc/collections/_people/terry-pratchett/books/equal-rites/for-animals-the-entire-universe-has-been-neatly-divided-into-things.md

 ---
 title: "For animals, the entire universe has been neatly divided into things to (a) mate with, (b) eat, (c) run away from, and (d) rocks."
+attribution: "Terry Pratchett, *Equal Rites*"
+related: Terry Pratchett - Wikipedia
 type: quote
-attribution: "Terry Pratchett, *Equal Rites*"
-permalink: /pratchett/:title/
-related:
-  - Terry Pratchett - Wikipedia
 tags:
   - Equal Rites
   - Quote